shivampotdar/jekyll-theme-chirpy/_posts/2020-09-23-Microwatt_on_Ubuntu.md

 - It does have pointers to what you need to set up on non-POWER (say x86) systems to get it running, you would still need some digging around.

-- I was able to successfully get simualations running on Ubuntu 20.04 and decided to list down the steps here:
+- I was able to successfully get simulations running on Ubuntu 20.04 and decided to list down the steps here:
     1. Make a new directory wherever you like -- `mkdir /home/$USER/uwatt`

     2. Download PowerPC cross toolchain